Inventsable/leylo/README.md

 });
 console.log(setLocation); //  Returns true

-// If location already existed, rewrite it's contents to the new value: let newUser = await leylo.setPath("users", {
+// If path is only collection, adds new document and returns new document reference.
+This cannot be used to modify any pre-existing document. let newUser = await leylo.setPath("users", {
   name: "John Doe",
   location: "Washington"